Useful Resources (for HTML & CSS)

 For my use case, i use this app for conceptualizing the layout and looks of a website (like mine, for example) before making the entire plan come into fruition-

-though, if you like using physical paper even for planning how your site should look like:
+though, if you like using physical paper over this app for conceptualizing a webpage's looks:

 i ain't gonna stop you at all.

-Eitherway, though: have an happy HTML and CSS journey, reader!
+Eitherway, though: have an happy HTML & CSS journey, reader!